WilsonFong/Getdata-CourseProject/README.md

 Getdata-CourseProject
 =====================

 This repository contains three files: run_analysis.R, README.md, and CODEBOOK.md.
-The code takes the UCI HAR Dataset and creates a tidy dataset with that data.
+The code takes the UCI HAR Dataset and creates a tidy dataset.
 The codebook contains all variables in the final dataset.

 Code Explanation
 ----------------